saurabh1088/notes/AI/Reboot.md

 - Pooling makes the representation more compact and reduces overfitting by introducing spatial invariance.

-- Convonutional Neural Network (CNN)
+### Convonutional Neural Network (CNN)
+- A Convolutional Neural Network is a class of deep learning models particularly effective for image processing tasks like classification, detection, and segmentation.
 - Help to extract features from images leading to better learning for image classification.